 The certificate if open to student with a bachelor’s degree in any undergraduate major.
 Courses may be applied to the Master of Arts program in Applied Sociology if admitted.

-Students can enter the program either in the fall or spring semesters, with November 15 as the deadline for spring admission and March 15 for fall admission.
+Students can enter the program either in the fall or spring semesters, with November 15 as the deadline for spring admission and April 15 for fall admission (March 15 for best consideration).
 Deadlines for international applicants are slightly earlier.
 Apply here.